2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 3. Build pathways for candidates to do (2) as appropriate.
 4. Continue to iteratively do these until candidates have done 'enough' work in the upstream community to gain maintainership status.

 This work is essentially nebulous, but very worthwhile.
-We will need to co-ordinate this particular effort more closely with community leaders, and recognize this takes a long time to actualize.
+We will need to coordinate this particular effort more closely with community leaders, and recognize this takes a long time to actualize.

 In the Jupyter community, maintainership status is tied to individuals, not to organizations they work for.
 This means that nobody should get maintainership status *simply* because they work for any specific organization (such as 2i2c).
 We should look for a diverse set of candidates, ideally funded by different organizations, who are also *interested* in becoming maintainers.